openeuropa/oe_paragraphs/README.md

 directory for more information.

 #### Banner
 Allows editors to create Banners that display a prominent message and related action.
+To get this paragraph type enable the OpenEuropa Paragraphs Media submodule.

 ## Development setup